What medications are safe for breastfeeding moms?

 There have been a lot of questions about COVID-19 vaccines and whether it’s safe to get vaccinated while breastfeeding.
 According to the Centers for Disease Control and Prevention (CDC), pregnant and recently pregnant women are more likely to have severe illness from COVID-19.

-Unfortunately there’s no data yet on the safety or effects of the vaccine on breastfeeding women.
-Recent reports have shown that breastfeeding women who received COVID-19 mRNA vaccines have antibodies in their breastmilk, which could help protect their babies.
+Unfortunately, there is limited data on the safety or effects of the vaccine on breastfeeding women.
+A recent study found that breastfeeding women who received COVID-19 mRNA vaccines had antibodies in their breastmilk up to 45 hours post-vaccination, which could help protect their babies.
 But more data is needed to determine what protection these antibodies may provide to the baby.
+The study found no detectable antibodies in breast milk after 48 hours.1

 Support whenever and wherever you need it